SovereignCloudStack/standards/Standards/scs-0118-v1-rook-decision.md

 **Integration**: Rook provides better integration with cloud-native tools and environments, whereas Cephadm offers a more Ceph-centric management experience.

 **Migration**: Rook does not currently provide any migration support, while Cephadm does offer this capability.
-However, the SCS community is highly supportive of developing a migration tool (Rookify) for Rook, as this would enhance SCS's influence by offering the first migration solution specifically for Rook users.
+However, the SCS community is highly supportive of developing a migration tool (Rookify) for Rook, as this would enhance SCS's influence by offering the first migration solution specifically for Rook providers.

 **SCS Community**: An important factor in our decision is the preferences and direction of the SCS community and its providers.
 There is a noticeable trend towards increased use of Kubernetes within the community.
 This indicates a preference for deployment tools that integrate well with Kubernetes environments.